StefanoBelli/serverless-data-pipeline/README.md

 ## Second step: deploy the infrastructure

-Prerequisite is to have an account with a role named "LabRole" (instructure AWS academy's default IAM role, at least for students, with no possibility to create another one) with enough permissions to create all the resources.
+Prerequisite is to have a AWS account with a role named "LabRole" (instructure AWS academy's default IAM role, at least for students, with no possibility to create another one) with enough permissions to create all the resources.
 If such a IAM role has